Rebranding Strategies: A Step-By-Step Approach for Professional Services

 It could be as simple as the merger of two firms or as complex as a major shift in target clients or business strategy.
 But whatever the reason, a firm eventually faces the question of how to rebrand in a way that yields the desired business result.

 That is what we are going to cover.
 What is the right strategy to rebrand your professional services firm?
-(For a more in-depth exploration of these issues, download our professional services rebranding kit.)
+(Our Rebranding Kit explores these issues in-depth.)

 Some of these business cases are very easy to make, such as a merger of two firms.
 Others are more subtle, such as outgrowing your image.
 If you are not clear about the business reason driving the effort, you run the risk of wasting a tremendous amount of resources.
-We’ve covered this in more depth in an earlier post on choosing rebranding strategies.
+We’ve covered the various business reasons for a rebrand in more depth in an earlier post.

 Without this research, you will be operating from an internal perspective only.
 Our own research on professional services buyers and sellers shows that virtually all firms have blind spots and distort how the marketplace sees them.
 After all, we are all human.
 Without objective research, you will build a brand on false assumptions.

 3. Use Positioning and Messaging to Capture Your Brand Strategy

 As you develop your firm’s market positioning and messaging architecture, you will uncover the essence of your brand strategy.
 Your market positioning is a brief description of where you fit into the market space.
 Are you an innovative leader or a low cost provider?

 This positioning will drive many of your subsequent decisions.
 But you can’t just make something up.
 It needs to balance who you are as a firm and who you want to become.
 You must be able to support your positioning or your brand will be hollow.

 Your messaging architecture articulates your messages to each of your main audiences.
 These messages must be consistent with your overall brand and supportable.
 This is not marketing copy.
 It is the skeleton upon which marketing copy is built.